 What is Speech Therapy?

+Speech Pathologists work with people who are having challenges from the neck up.
+Speech Therapy diagnose and treat a variety of speech-language, cognitive, voice, and feeding-swallowing difficulties in children and adults.
 Many people have difficulty speaking and communicating.
 Causes can range from physical to psychological, and symptoms from subtle to debilitating.
 Fortunately, speech therapy is a well-developed science with many proven methodologies.
-Please see our Adults and Pediatric FAQs for more information.

 Can you help me?